John Homewood MBACP PG Dip Counselling and Psychotherapy

 I have a Postgraduate Diploma in Counselling and Psychotherapy from the University of South Wales as well as a Postgraduate Certificate in Counselling.
 Also, I am a registered Member of the British Association for Counselling and Psychotherapy (MBACP), which is accredited by the Professional Standards Authority (PSA).

-In a former career I was a teacher and a university lecturer in education in Bristol.
+In former careers I was a teacher and university lecturer in education in Bristol.
 Earlier qualifications include a degree in English, a PGCE and Masters degrees in education and language development.

 Training, qualifications & experience

 Registered member of the British Association for Counselling and Psychotherapy (MBACP).

 Postgraduate Diploma in Integrative Counselling and Psychotherapy, University of South Wales (Passed with Merit)

 Postgraduate Certificate in Counselling Skills, University of South Wales